Breaking down the barriers of accounting, one concept at a time

 - University of Tasmania

 - Datt R; Sithole ST; Singh A; Prasad A

-Seedwell is available to supervise HDR candidates in applied research focussing on the enhancement of teaching and learning of accounting students.
+Seedwell is available to supervise PhD and master’s students in applied research focusing on the enhancement of teaching and learning of accounting students.
 This includes student conceptions of learning accounting, students’ cognitive load as a result of learning approaches towards accounting, learning technologies in accounting, and financial reporting and regulation.
 Seedwell is also available to supervise projects in not-for-profit, financial accounting and management accounting areas.

 |PhD||The Impact of Accounting Information Systems on the Quality of Financial Information and Decision Making in the Kingdom of Saudi Arabia||2019|